Kosmas Tsilianidis

 Kosmas Tsilianidis (Κοσμάς Τσιλιανίδης; born 9 May 1994) is a Greek former professional football player who played as a winger.
-He is the current head coach of Iraklis U17 team.
+He is the current assistant manager of Athens Kallithea.

 Club career

 Early career

 Tsilianidis began playing football for Achilleas Triandrias.
 After a year having scored a number of goals, Tsilianidis was noticed by Iraklis and in April 2005 was transferred to the youth ranks of the club.
 He has won many MVP awards in various tournaments.
 In 2011, he was on trial in Fulham.

 Iraklis

 Tsilianidis was a member of the squad of Iraklis which took part in the regional championship of Delta Ethniki in the 2011–12 season, after the club was expelled from the professional leagues.
 He made his first team debut in Iraklis' away draw against Nea Kallikrateia F.C.
 He has also scored his only goal for the club to date in a home win against Apollon Arneas.
 After the merger of the team with Pontioi Katerinis, Tsilianidis was introduced in the merged club's squad and made his professional debut for Iraklis in a home win against Aetos Skydras.